walmartlabs/lumbar/docs/index.md

 Each section of lumbar.json is discussed in more detail below.
 There is an example lumbar.json included in the [thorax-example](https://github.com/walmartlabs/thorax-example) project.

+The configuration in this file may also be split into multiple files via [libraries and mixins](#libraries).

 ### Platforms ###